rayjeff31038/ML_Regression/README.md

 # ML_Regression
-This project demonstrates how to build a regression machine learning model using the Scikit-learn package.
+This project demonstrates how to build regression machine learning models using the Scikit-learn package.
 The raw data (`Sleep_health_and_lifestyle_dataset.csv`) was downloaded from Kaggle:
 [Sleep Health and Lifestyle Dataset](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset/data)